saylordotorg/course_bio403/Unit04.md

----
-layout: default
-title: "BIO403: Biotechnology"
-course_description: "A detailed introduction to the use of numerous methods and biological techniques such as FISH, RNAi, PCR, Western blotting, microarrays, and others to enhance scientific research, medicine, and engineering.
-Particular emphasis on how biotechnology and its techniques can be used in plant and animal engineering, gene therapy, forensic science, environmental studies, and renewable energy."
-next: ../Unit05
-previous: ../Unit03
----
 **Unit 4: Protein Engineering and Proteomics** <span id="4"></span> *A proteome is the collection of all proteins expressed by a genome, and proteomics analyzes the proteome.
 Proteins serve almost every purpose